philfv9/spmf-server-pythonclient/README.md

 # Python Clients for the SPMF Server

-This repository provides a **command-line client (CLI)** and **graphical desktop client (GUI) ** written in Python for sending pattern mining and data mining jobs to the
+This repository provides a **command-line client (CLI)** and **graphical desktop client (GUI)** written in Python for sending pattern mining and data mining jobs to the
-[SPMF-Server](https://github.com/philfv9/spmf-server), which provides a REST API wrapper for the [SPMF](https://www.philippe-fournier-viger.com/spmf/) data-mining library.
+[SPMF-Server](https://github.com/philfv9/spmf-server), which provides a REST API wrapper for the popular [SPMF](https://www.philippe-fournier-viger.com/spmf/) data-mining library.

 ---